xychcz/S3Fit/manuals/basic_usage.md

 ```python
 FF.main_fit()
 ```
-The followng figures denote cases if you would like to check each fitting step by setting `plot_step=True`.
+The followng figures denote cases if you would like to check each fitting step by setting `if_plot_step=True`.
 You can choose to list figures in each step (left) or show them dynamically in a given window (right) by specifying the `canvas`.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/de2aaa34-ccdc-419a-ba7d-80660854d012" width="48%" />